RuusumaaS/etteplantask/README.md

 These instructions work at least on Windows.
 I have never done this on MacOS or Linux.
 Before building you also need to download PostgreSQL and set up the project.

+If you already have installed JDK, Maven, PostgreSQL and JBDC, you can skip the download parts.

 **Download JDK and Maven.**

 1. For Java JDK downloads visit website https://www.oracle.com/java/technologies/downloads/#jdk21-windows.